Nashville Sounds: Hall of Famers

 Four former Sounds have been elected to the National Baseball Hall of Fame.
 Closer Trevor Hoffman, who was inducted in 2018, played the majority of the 1992 season with Nashville while working his way up through the Cincinnati Reds organization.
 He later made two major league rehabilitation appearances while with the Milwaukee Brewers in 2009.
 Two other Hall of Fame players appeared in games for Nashville solely on rehab assignments.
 Shortstop Barry Larkin, who was inducted in 2012, appeared in two games in 1989.
 Outfielder Tim Raines, who played three games with Nashville in 1993, was inducted in 2017.
 Hoyt Wilhelm, the Sounds' pitching coach from 1982 to 1984, was inducted in 1985.

 The Sounds are also represented in the Southern League Hall of Fame.
 Larry Schmittou, who helped bring baseball to Nashville in 1978 and was a team executive and owner through 1996, was inducted in 2016.

 Managers

-Over the course of 44 seasons, the Nashville Sounds have been led by 29 managers.
+Over the course of 47 seasons, the Nashville Sounds have been led by 29 managers.
 Three managers have guided the team to win their league's championship.
 George Scherger (1979) and Johnny Oates (1982) led the team to win the Southern League championship.
 Frank Kremblas (2005) led them to win the Pacific Coast League championship.
-Trent Jewett is the longest-tenured manager in team history, having managed the team for 625 games from 1998 to 2000 and 2003 to 2004.
+Rick Sweet, who previously managed the team in 2014, has been the Sounds' manager since 2021.
+He is the longest-tenured manager in team history, having managed the team for 863 games across six seasons.
 The manager with the highest winning percentage over a full season or more is Stump Merrill, who led the Sounds to a .622 winning percentage from 1980 to 1981.